 After this point, it is time to sit down and really understand how chords are constructed and how to construct chords with extensions.
 This requires a good amount of music theory and fretboard knowledge, but once you acquire this knowledge, you will be able to construct your own chords and create your own chord shapes.

-The point that must be emphasized for this article is that you can’t rush through your progress of learning chords.
-Always take the time to really memorize them and practice them in context of a song.
+You can’t rush through your progress of learning chords; always take the time to really memorize them and practice them in context of a song.
 The most common mistake most beginners make is they will attempt to learn all of the open chord shapes without using them in a song.
-This method doesn’t allow you to practice the chord changes, nor does it help you solidify the chord shape in your mind.
+This method doesn’t allow you to practice the chord changes (which are very important to master), nor does it help you solidify the chord shape in your mind.

-If you’d like more guidance through this process of learning chords, do check out Liberty Park Music’s “Rhythm Guitar Course!”
+Additionally, If you’d like more guidance through this process of learning chords, check out Liberty Park Music’s “Rhythm Guitar Course!”

 Ze first began his journey playing original music and top 40s pop tunes around the country's popular venues.
 Eventually, through the music of John Mayer, he found a strong attraction to blues music.
 Ze has years of experience teaching beginners and intermediate guitarists.
 Currently with Liberty Park Music he is teaching Introduction to Guitar Playing for Complete Beginners, Rhythm Guitar to learn about strumming, chords and more, Guitar Essentials as a fast-track review course, and lots of Song Lessons on pop and rock hits.